 - Algebra and Functions: 33 questions over 46 minutes

 - Reading Comprehension: 36 questions over 51 minutes

 You will take a short break between the Algebra and Functions Test and the Reading Comprehension Test.

 If you score a 4 or higher on our aptitude test you will be invited to attend the next regularly scheduled oral interview.
-Interviews are conducted monthly, typically the 2nd and 4th Tuesday of the month starting at 1:00pm.
+Interviews are conducted monthly, typically the 4th Tuesday of the month starting at 1:00pm.
 It is recommended that the applicant arrive at least 15 minutes before the start of the interview session.
-All applicants must be present and accounted for by 1:00pm.
+All applicants must be present and accounted for prior to their assigned time slot.
 Applicants are called before the interview committee in the order of their application number.
 The overall interview session will last approximately 2.5 hours so please plan accordingly.
 While the overall session may last hours, the actual interview will only last between 10-15 minutes.